 New this year, Indiana University Bloomington guarantees that all students selected as Hudson and Holland Scholars will receive funding to cover in-state tuition and mandatory fees (or equal to the amount of in-state tuition and mandatory fees, for non-resident students).

 This funding may include scholarships and/or gift aid from Hudson and Holland, IU, state, and federal sources.
 View your financial aid in One.IU to see details of your particular awards—and check back for updates throughout the spring.

 Every HHSP student pursuing a bachelor’s degree at IU receives the HHSP Scholarship, which is allocated on a yearly basis for up to four years (or eight consecutive semesters).
-The scholarship is $6,000 per year, but the renewal amount is conditional on performance.
-A student must maintain a cumulative 3.00 GPA at the end of each academic year to renew the award at the full amount for the following academic year.
-The renewal amounts are described in the table below.
+The HHSP award is renewed every academic year as long as the student maintains at least a 3.00 GPA.

 Students are eligible for eight consecutive semesters of the HHSP award.
 This implies that students who pause their studies at IU may lose eligibility for the HHSP scholarship.
 Students who withdraw or transfer from IU for no more than two semesters may request reinstatement into HHSP.
 Other circumstances may be considered on a case-by-case basis.

 Hudson & Holland scholars with certain majors may be eligible for additional funding from their degree-granting schools.
 Below is a list of partnering IU schools and scholarship amounts.
 Please note, only scholars who are in “good standing” with Hudson & Holland by maintaining the requisite cumulative 3.00 GPA and have met certification requirements or are a direct admit into their program are eligible for these partnership scholarships.
 Other applications, deadlines, and award renewal requirements may apply.